inria-larsen/Pepper-conference-chair/README.md

 ## Installation

-* Time_on_Pepper is the application that should be installed bia Choreographe on the robot.
+* Time_on_Pepper is the application that should be installed via Choreographe on the robot.
+It is used to show images and logos on the tablet.
 * Operator_controller is the main application and GUI providing the commands and controls for the operator.

 Instructions for installation are inside each application folder.